Maven Artifactory Plugin

 Reading Environment Variables and System Properties

 Every build server provides its own set of environment variables.
-You can utilize these variables when configuring the plugin as shown in the following example:
+You can use these variables when configuring the plugin, as shown in the following example:

 <configuration>